boystrange/ProgramVerification/src/Chapter/BigStep.lagda.md

          lemma-while-if : ∀ (b : Bexp) (c : Com) →
                 (WHILE b DO c) ∼ (IF b THEN (c :: (WHILE b DO c)) ELSE SKIP)

-Hint: you might use implicit arguments in the proofs.
+Hint: you might use implicit arguments in the proofs as in the previous lemmas.

 ```
 -- EXERCISE 1